sigstore/docs/content/en/policy-controller/overview.md

 but instead the `action` specified defines whether the policy is validated or rejected.

-You can also use a generic catch-all CIP that matches all images to effectively override the deprecated policy-controller validation behaviour.
+You can also use a generic catch-all CIP that matches all images.
 For example, if you want to allow all unsigned images through, but have certain images that must have signatures/attestations, you can then for those images create other CIP that is more restrictive, and since the CIP are all anded together they will